leviofanh/simply-discord-role-notification-bot/README.md

 ### Description

-This Discord bot allows you to customize a special message that will be sent to users when they get a new role on the server.
+This Discord bot enables you to personalize a custom message that will be sent to users upon receiving a new role on the server.
 ### Setup

 #### Prerequisites